Centers & Services

 Allergy and Rheumatology

-The Department of Allergy and Rheumatology treats rheumatic conditions, including connective tissue disease and allergies such as bronchial asthma.
+The Department of Allergy and Rheumatology treats rheumatic conditions, including rheumatoid arthritis and systemic lupus erythematosus, as well as allergies such as eosinophilic diseases.
 Allergic and rheumatic diseases are similar in that they are caused by abnormalities in the immune system.
 Our researchers are working to understand the mechanism of abnormal immune system responses with the aim of applying their findings in clinical settings.

 Medical services

-• Outpatient clinic: Physicians specializing in rheumatology and allergy are available every weekday.
+• Outpatient clinic: Physicians specializing in rheumatology are available every weekday.
 New patients without referral are also accepted.

 • Inpatient ward: The entire staff of the department discusses individual cases (about 30 patients) weekly to determine the most effective therapeutic strategies.